Alexander the Great

 Biography

 Alexander III of Macedon, commonly known as Alexander the Great, was born to King Philip II and Queen Olympias.
-Tutored by Aristotle in his youth, he developed a passion for philosophy, science, and leadership.
-At age 20, following his father's assassination, he assumed the Macedonian throne.
-Alexander quickly consolidated power and began his legendary military campaigns, creating one of history's largest empires in just 11 years.
-He remained undefeated in battle, employing innovative military tactics and strategies that are studied to this day.
-His conquests spread Greek culture across three continents, initiating the Hellenistic period.
-Alexander's empire stretched from Greece to northwestern India, encompassing Egypt and much of the Persian Empire.
+Tutored by Aristotle in his youth, he developed a love for philosophy, science, and Greek culture.
+At age 20, following his father's assassination, he became king of Macedonia.
+Within 13 years, he created one of history's largest empires, stretching from Greece to northwestern India.
+He was undefeated in battle and is considered one of history's most successful military commanders.
+Alexander's conquests spread Greek culture across a vast territory, initiating the Hellenistic period.
 He founded numerous cities, most notably Alexandria in Egypt.
-His death at age 32 in Babylon was unexpected and led to the fragmentation of his empire.
-Alexander was known for his charismatic leadership, military genius, and vision of a unified empire combining Eastern and Western cultures.
+His military innovations and strategies are still studied today.
+He died in Babylon at age 32, possibly from illness, poison, or excessive alcohol consumption.
+His death without a clear successor led to the division of his empire among his generals, the Diadochi.

 Media & Resources